-Students either follow an A Level, vocational or mixed programme.
-The majority of students on the A level pathway study 3 A Level subjects, although more able students can study 4 subjects.
-Students on the vocational pathway will often study two courses with a Guided Learning Hour weighting of 3 to 4 A levels; additional teaching for re-sit mathematics and English for any students that have not reached a grade 4 at GCSE is provided alongside their other subjects.
+Students either follow an A Level, vocational or mixed programme to ensure an ambitious curriculum depending on the aptitude of students.
+The majority of students on the A level pathway study three A Level subjects, although more able students can study four subjects.
+It is possible to study either re-sit mathematics or English for an students who have not reaches a grade 4 at GCSE.
+Students on the vocational pathway can study three courses, or two courses with additional teaching for re-sit mathematics and English for any students that have not reached a grade 4 at GCSE.
+Some students will study a mix of A Level and vocational courses depending on their aptitude and future training or employment intent.